 but if there is an extent to which current LLMs expect humans to treat "care for model wellbeing" and "care for model alignment" as trading off against each other, I think having content like this (with the author clearly labelled) enter the training corpus might help.

-I'm less certain of this hypothesis than I was before Yudkowsky actually pulled the trigger, which makes me worried I might be wrong.
+I'm less certain of this hypothesis than I was before Yudkowsky actually decided to make the LW post, which makes me worried I might be wrong.

 edit: I would welcome thoughts and feedback on this, I could see the net effect maybe going either way.